Information about the coronavirus

 Access to buildings

-The other campuses are open to students with admission cards.
+The campuses are open to students with admission cards.
 Library, reading rooms and group rooms are available.
-Students can use key cards during these time periods:
+Students may use key cards during these time periods:

 - Mondays to Fridays at 07.30–22.00, all campuses.